 - Dolphins are frequently passing through the bay swimming and diving, with their shimmering bodies and bold moves making it look as if they are flying in and out of the water.
 They are sometimes accompanying penguins.

 - Close to Hermanus are two sanctuaries for African penguins – at Kleinbaai, (near Gansbaai towards L’Agullas), and the other at Betty’s Bay (to the other side towards Cape Town).
 A visit to these sanctuaries is a great family activity and a wonderful daytrip to also explore other sights in those areas.

 - In the absence of the whales, the cute dassies (rock hyrax) entertain locals and tourists with their laziness on the one hand, and their swiftness and craftiness when it comes to acquiring food throughout the year.

 - Cape Fur Seal colonies are also to be found in Walker Bay and on a walk of the cliff paths they can be seen hunting and playing in the water near to the rocks.
 The New Harbour, Gearing’s Point and Kwaaiwater are places to be on the lookout for these wonderful creatures.

 - Sharks are protected in the area and shark cage diving is an option for the ‘dare-devil’ visitor.
 Kleinbaai, near Gansbaai, is the basis of cage diving in the area.

 - Birdlife is of course aplenty in the Overberg area.
 Use your whale watching binoculars to spot the many species found along the coast and keep the camera ready to capture spectacular pictures of seagulls and other birds in flight.

-To find more things to do in Hermanus, read my previous blog entry here.
+Click here to find more things to do in Hermanus.

 Sources to check out for much more interesting facts and lots more information about whales: